Arshia-Izadyar/flappy-bird-clone/README.md

 # flappy-bird2.0

-this is a flappy-bird clone 🐥\n written in python with pygame 🎮 press Esc or up arrow key to start ⬆️ press Space or up arrow key to jump 🦘
+this is a flappy-bird clone 🐥

+written in python with pygame 🎮

+press Esc or up arrow key to start ⬆️

+press Space or up arrow key to jump 🦘